 - New Judge Orientation (NJO).
-Twelve iterations of the weeklong NJO program were delivered in FY 2018-19.
+While eight were scheduled, due to the COVID-19 • pandemic only four iterations of the weeklong NJO program were delivered in 2019-20.
 The NJO program is designed to assist new judges and subordinate judicial officers in making the transition from attorney advocates to judicial officers and includes the subject areas of judicial ethics, fairness, and trial management.
 Program participants focus on ethics, including demeanor (demeanor issues are the number one cause of discipline of judges by the Commission on Judicial Performance), fairness, and courtroom control in this highly interactive program.
 They also learn about the judicial branch and the Judicial Council.
 The concept at NJO is to give new judges the opportunity, as they begin their new positions, to focus on the core of what it means to be a judge and to come away with a commitment to maintaining high standards in their work.
 The specific number of courses required during a year depends on the number of judicial officers appointed, elected, or hired (in the case of subordinate judicial officers) in each year.
-Governor Brown appointed a large number of judges in 2018 before leaving office.
 A standard course includes four highly experienced faculty members and serves 12 participants.
-In 2018, 12 classes were held with 14 participants in each for a total of 168 judicial officers completing the program.
-Over the past 30 years, there have been as many as 12 and as few as 2 courses offered during a fiscal year. - B. E. Witkin Judicial College.
+In 2019-20, four classes were held with 14 participants in each for a total of 168 judicial officers completing the program.
+Over the past 30 years, there have been as many as twelve and as few as two courses offered during a fiscal year. - B. E. Witkin Judicial College.
 The two-week judicial college is offered once each year.
 This program provides new judges and subordinate judicial officers with a broader educational experience than the orientation courses, while still emphasizing their current position as new bench officers.
 Extensive courses in evidence and other basic civil and criminal courses are offered, as well as a multitude of relevant elective courses on topics including mental health and the courts, self-represented litigants, and domestic violence.
 The college class is divided into seminar groups that meet frequently during the two weeks to provide participants an opportunity to discuss the courses and answer questions that arise during the program.
 The college design is premised on the belief that working professionals learn best from each other.
 The small-group design of the college, as well as the presence of trained seminar leaders, is a means to encourage this type of learning.
 It also allows participants to raise sensitive issues that they might be reluctant to raise at their local courts.
 The statewide program provides an early opportunity for new judges to see a variety of approaches within different courts.
-The number of judicial college participants varies based on the number of judicial appointments; in 2018-19, 120 attended.
-In the past, participation has ranged from approximately 55 to 140 judges and subordinate judicial officers.

-• Primary Assignment Orientation (PAO).
-A total of 14 PAO courses were delivered during FY 2108-19.
+The number of judicial college participants varies based on the number of judicial appointments; in 2019-20, 120 attended.
+In the past, participation has ranged from approximately 55 to 140 judges and subordinate judicial officers. - Primary Assignment Orientation (PAO).
+A total of 9 of the 14 scheduled PAO courses were delivered during 2019-20.
+The number was reduced due to the COVID-19 pandemic.
 These courses provide new judges and subordinate judicial officers with an intense immersion into their primary assignment (e.g., civil, criminal, probate, family, juvenile, or traffic), with a heavy emphasis on detailed procedures and protocols and classroom exercises designed to test skills in the assignment.
 The courses are typically offered at one of three venues throughout the year, and some of the courses are offered multiple times.